-(1) IRS Rationale for Changed Position.
-While the 10-year rule is based on a 5-year rule (that applies if a participant dies on or after the RBD with a non-DB), which does not require annual distributions, the SECURE Act did not repeal \$401(a)(9)(B)(i), which requires that distributions be made "at least as rapidly" as of the date of death.
+The IRS's rationale for the changed position requiring annual distributions during the 10-year term if the owner dies before the RBD was explained in the preamble to the proposed regulations.
+While the 10-year rule is based on a 5-year rule (that applies if a participant dies on or after the RBD with a non-DB), which does not require annual distributions, the SECURE Act did not repeal §401(a)(9)(B)(i), which requires that distributions be made "at least as rapidly" as of the date of death.
 (That is interpreted to require that distributions be made over the longer of the "ghost life expectancy" of the participant - as if she had not died - or of the DB.)